tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 We can chain Works just like you do with Promises in Javascript

 ATTENTION!
 The chaining mechanism of Works in Maat is completely different from that of Promises in javascript.

 So this is the story: you first start by creating a work with say `Work.does`, it returns a work object on which you can but not only do either of the following:

-1. Call the `.catch` method to handle any exception on the created Work, it returns back the same object for further chaining
+1. Call the `.catch` method to handle any exception on the created Work, it returns back the same object
-2. Call the `.then` method returns a new Work to be scheduled for execution if the invoker is `Done` with no expections.
+2. Call the `.then` method returns a new Work to be scheduled for execution if Work object invoker is `Done`

 If the exception of the work created by `.then` is not handled, it inherits its exception handler from the top level Work.

 ```
 var w = Work.does({ sleep 4; 10 })